Save the Internet from WordPress speed abuse.Updated: June 2017

 In 2017, WordPress crossed another milestone.
 Now, 27 percent of the Internet uses WordPress.
 The WordPress free plugin repository grew at a rate of 25 percent per year.
 It now has over 50,000 plugins.
 And there are over 1,500 free, responsive WordPress themes.

-Site owners needed education.
+Site owners need education.
 Not how to make nice-looking sites.
 But how not to abuse and ruin WordPress – and thus the Internet itself.
 Steve’s mission: save the Internet from the approaching WordPress Apocalypse!

 Steve Teare researches experimental speed techniques.
 Steve’s passion is balancing the perception of speed with color and images.
 Building for speed avoids website user abuse.